Student Protection Plan

 From a financial perspective, the risk that EM Normandie UK Ltd will cease to operate is very low.
 The parent organisation has a five-year strategic plan which envisages continued growth with a budget of

-The financial plan is monitored on a continuous basis by the Board and the Finance Committee which meet quarterly.
-The finance committee approves and monitors the annual accounts and monitors compliance with internal financial procedures.
-External audits of EM Normandie UK’s yearly accounts are carried out by KLSA in London.
+EUR 40 million.
+EM Normandie UK Ltd plays an important part in this long-term strategic planning.
+The plan is monitored on a continuous basis by the Board and the finance committee which meet quarterly.
+The finance committee approves and monitors the annual accounts and through its independent audit function monitors compliance with internal financial procedures.
+External audits of yearly accounts are carried out by KPMG.

 Risk that the institution will close a location building or campus and cannot find a suitable location is low